 - Check your credit reports.
 Review your credit report at least once a year.
 Check for changed addresses and fraudulent charges.

 - Freeze your credit.
 If you do not plan on conducting any activities that require third parties to run a credit report of you, you can freeze your credit reports.
 This will prevent attackers from obtaining credit histories and opening new lines of credit.
-You can learn more about credit freeze here - https://www.consumer.ftc.gov/articles/0497-credit-freeze-faqs.
+Credit freezes can be lifted temporarily to allow legitimate, authorized activity.
+Freeze your credit for free here:

 - Stop pre-approved credit offers.
 Pre-approved credit card offers are a target for identity thieves who steal your mail.
 Have your name removed from credit bureau marketing lists.
 Call toll-free 888-5OPTOUT (888-567-8688).